jmimo/netty-icap/README.md

 Roadmap
 ------------

-### Initial Release 1.0.0.GA
+### Release 2.0.0

-We have integrated with several products and done extensive load and stress testing.
-Also the productive environment with bugzilla http://bugzilla.mimo.ch is now up and running.
+In order to keep up to date with the latest changes at Netty we are starting a 2.0.0 stream which will integrate with the latest project layout changes at Netty.

 ### Future releases